 Routing guide

-Which California tax agency are you dealing with?
+Which California tax agency is involved?

 The first useful question is usually not what relief program to ask for.
 It is which agency has the issue.
 FTB and EDD handle different taxes, notices, forms, and payment workflows.